-- 1. Unlock the Head Lock-down, see page 11. - Make sure all adjustment knobs are tight (Miter Knob, Bevel Lock Lever, Table Extension Knobs). - 3.
+- 3. Unlock the Head Lock-Down Pin. - Check that all adjustment knobs are tight (Miter Lock Knob, Bevel Lock Lever, Fence and Table Extension Knobs). - 5.
 Blow any sawdust or debris away from the Fence.
-Place the work material against the Fence. - 4.
+Place the work material against the Fence. - 6.
 Align the marked location of the cut on the work material with the saw blade.

-Note: To prevent your workpiece from being cut too short, align the edge of the blade with your measured mark, keeping the rest of the blade on the waste side of the cut.
+Note: To prevent your workpiece from being cut too short, align the edge of the blade with the measured mark, keeping the rest of the blade on the waste side of the cut.

-5. Hold the work material in place using the Clamp.
-Ensure that the work material is level and supported securely, use saw horses or supports if necessary.
+7. Hold the work material in place using the Clamp.
+Ensure that the work material is level and supported securely.
+Use saw horses or supports if necessary.